jetli/rust-yew-realworld-example-app/README.md

 ### [Demo]&nbsp;&nbsp;&nbsp;&nbsp;[RealWorld]

-This codebase was created to demonstrate a fully fledged fullstack application built with [Yew] including CRUD operations, authentication, routing, pagination, and more.
+This codebase was created to demonstrate a fully fledged [WebAssembly] web application built with [Yew] including CRUD operations, authentication, routing, pagination, and more.

 We've gone to great lengths to adhere to the [Yew] community styleguides & best practices.